The de Sitter QED in Coulomb gauge: first order transition amplitudes: Abstract

 \section{Abstract}

-It is shown that on the de Sitter spacetime global quantum modes can be prepared by a global apparatus which can measure QED transitions as in special relativity.
-The difference is that the gravity eliminates the mass-shell constraints giving rise to QED transitions with non-vanishing amplitudes even in the first order of perturbations.
-These amplitudes vanish in the flat limit where the mass-shell constraints are restored.
-Of a special interest could be the first order amplitudes of a new effect of dynamical particle creation due to the expansion of the de Sitter universe.
+We construct the de Sitter QED in Coulomb gauge assuming that the quantum modes are prepared by a global apparatus which is able to determine a stable and invariant vacuum state, independent on the local coordinates.
+Then we proceed in traditional manner postulating the appropriate equal-time commutators and anti-commutators of the interacting fields and deriving the perturbation expansion of the scattering operator.
+In this approach the $in -out$ transitions amplitudes, measured by the same global apparatus, can be calculated exactly by using the reduction formalism and the perturbation procedure as in the flat case but with significant differences due to the de Sitter geometry.
+A specific feature is that the gravity eliminates the constraints due to the simultaneous momentum-energy conservation giving rise to QED transitions with non-vanishing amplitudes even in the first order of perturbations.
+Of a special interest could be the first order amplitudes of the electromagnetic particle creation allowed by the expansion of the de Sitter universe.
+We show that this effect is significant only in the very strong gravity of the early universe.